brichards21/anime-proj-site/index.md

     anime?

-2. Do the scores of these anime differ based on all users vs. users that have that anime marked as completed?
+2. Do the scores of these anime differ based on all users vs. users that have that anime marked as completed in MAL?

-3. Is there an optimal number of episodes an anime should have to be scored well on MyAnimeList?
+3. Is there an optimal number of episodes an anime should be in order to score well on MyAnimeList?

 4. Can the synopsis of an anime be a good indicator of anime ranking?